 Sending the Mail

-The second most important thing that a mail client can do is send
+The second most important thing that a mail client can do is send mail.

-send the mail, I decided to use a program called
+mail, I decided to use a program called

-implements a small send-only smtp client.
+send-only smtp client.
 The ArchLinux wiki has a

-nice tutorial on using this also.
+nice tutorial on using

 After installing msmtp, you need to configure it.
 A working config file is below: